-So finally after a few weeks, John finally sends a plane ticket.
+Finally, after a few weeks, John sends a plane ticket.
 The school put her on a bus to the airport.
 She’s 14, alone, and doesn’t speak the language.
-She has this terrible time, her flight gets delayed or cancelled.
+She has this terrible time, her flight gets delayed or canceled.
 When she finally gets to the United States, she gets hit with the realization that she’s now famous.
-Not just for being Papa John’s daughter, but people actually recognize her from American Graffiti.
+Not just for being Papa John’s daughter, but people recognize her from American Graffiti.
 Mackenzie finds her dad at the airport waiting for her, along with her cousin Patty.
-Patty says “Welcome Home, Kid” and hands her a qualude.”
+Patty says “Welcome Home, Kid” and hands her a quaalude.”

 Now that Mackenzie is known for American Graffiti, and living in a house where there are no rules, she spends all of her time partying and doing drugs or having sex whenever she pleases, just as she was taught.
-After a night on the town, Mackenzie and her friends Billy and Jody get picked up by a hitchhiker, who they thought they had recognized.
-At one point, “Mackenzie says “this isn’t the way to my house.”
+After a night on the town, Mackenzie and her friends Billy and Jody get picked up by a hitchhiker, whom they thought they had recognized.
+At one point, “Mackenzie says “This isn’t the way to my house.”
 The driver says “I think the gas cap’s loose.”
-So Jody and Billy hop out to check it, and as Mackenzie tries to get out, he stops her and says “you stay here.”
+So Jody and Billy hop out to check it, and as Mackenzie tries to get out, he stops her and says “You stay here.”
 She tries to lunge for the door and Billy grabs her arm and tries to pull her out.
-Shes like half in the car and half out.
+She's like half in the car and half out.
 The guy put a knife to Mackenzie’s throat and stepped on the gas pedal, dragging Mackenzie and forcing Billy to lose his grip on her.
 Once Billy and Jodie are in the dust, the guy stops and pulls Mackenzie back into the car and rapes her.
 He told her repeatedly that he was going to kill her.
 When he was done, he threw her out of the car and sped away.
-Mackenzie, in her denim skirt and fishnet stockings and platform heels, ran back to her friends.
-They were sitting with police, sobbing.
+Mackenzie, in her denim skirt, fishnet stockings, and platform heels, ran back to her friends.
+They were sitting with the police, sobbing.

 The next night, some friends of John’s had overheard some guys talking about how their buddy raped Papa John’s daughter.
 That night, John left the house with a shotgun and disappeared for a day and a half.
 This moment gave Mackenzie some hope that her father loves her and wants to protect her, that he takes care of her.
 Which is what she’s always wanted.

 Of course, that feeling doesn’t last long.
 John, Genevieve, and their new son, Tamerlane, leave for New York for the weekend, expecting to be back by Tuesday.
-The kids were left under the care of John’s friends, Marsia and Yipi.
+The kids were left under the care of John’s friends, Marcia and Yippy.
 Tuesday came and went, and John started extending the trip.
 After a month in New York and Marsia getting sick and tired of Mackenzie and Jeffrey’s wild antics, he calls John to complain.
 What does John do?
-He buys a ticket to New York for MARSIA AND YIPY.
+He buys a ticket to New York for MARCIA AND YIPPY.

 So he calls his sister, Aunt Rosie, to come watch the kids.
 Long story short, John and Genevieve never come back.
 Aunt Rosie is the new caretaker.

 When Mackenzie was 16, she started working on a sitcom called One Day at a Time.
 She starred alongside Valerie Bertinelli, who played her sister, and Bonnie Franklin who played her mom.
-They all formed a really close bond, and also, Mackenzie’s aunt Rosie and her daughters, Patty and Nancy, also got jobs working on the show.
+They all formed a close bond, and also, Mackenzie’s aunt Rosie and her daughters, Patty and Nancy, also got jobs working on the show.
 So Mackenzie’s finally surrounded by family, which is something she’s never experienced.
-If you recall Mackenzie’s experience working in American Graffiti, when she was only 12, and her parents just sent her off on her own, and then literally everyone else in the cast was like, at least 18.
-So her time on One Day at a Time was her first time really feeling like a family.
+If you recall Mackenzie’s experience working in American Graffiti, when she was only 12, and her parents just sent her off on her own.
+Everyone else in the cast was at least 18.
+So her time on One Day at a Time was her first time feeling like she had a family.

-Mackenzie describes this as a really dark experience.
-She new full well that there was no guarantee that her dad or any driver would ever come back for her.
+Mackenzie describes this as a dark experience.
+She knew full well that there was no guarantee that her dad or any driver would ever come back for her.
 She started wondering what was so wrong with her that made people want to leave, was she invisible?
-Did she really exist?
-She was super alone, and had literally abandoned.
+Did she exist?
+She was super alone.
 All she could find to eat was old bread.

-So Mackenzie was living with her aunt Rosie and her daughters in John’s old house in California, but of course, John stops paying the mortgage and the bills.
-So the owners get pissed, and then they get even more pissed when they see all the damage thats been done from all the drugs and partying.
+So Mackenzie was living with her aunt Rosie and her daughters in John’s old house in California, but of course, John stopped paying the mortgage and the bills.
+So the owners get pissed, and then they get even more pissed when they see all the damage that's been done from all the drugs and partying.

-Well once Mackenzie starts making a ton of money from One Day at a Time, she rents an apartment for all of them to live in.
-Mackenzie has been doing drugs and living with no rules for years at this point, and with her having all this fame and money, Aunt Rosie can’t really do much since Mackenzie’s the one covering all the bills.
+Once Mackenzie starts making a ton of money from One Day at a Time, she rents an apartment for all of them to live in.
+Mackenzie has been doing drugs and living with no rules for years at this point, and with her having all this fame and money, Aunt Rosie can’t do much since Mackenzie’s the one covering all the bills.
 So Mackenzie just embraces her wild child and doesn’t take answers from anyone.
-John literally told her “you’re a Phillips and the rules don’t apply to you” and this was all she knew.
+John told her “You’re a Phillips and the rules don’t apply to you” and this was all she knew.

-Mackenzie ended up buying a new house and moving out when she was about 17, and started living on her own.
-Around her 18th birthday, she went clubbing with John’s friend, Yipi, and she took some Qualudes.
-Yipy pulled over to pick something up from a club, and for some reason, Mackenzie got out of the car.
+Mackenzie ended up buying a new house and moving out when she was about 17 and started living on her own.
+Around her 18th birthday, she went clubbing with John’s friend, Yipi, and she took some quaaludes.
+Yippy pulled over to pick something up from a club, and for some reason, Mackenzie got out of the car.
 She was wasted.
-So she apparently stumbles up to some police officers saying that some guy was bugging her, and as soon as they realize who she was, they arrested her.
+So she stumbled up to some police officers saying that some guy was bugging her, and as soon as they realized who she was, they arrested her.
 When her dad heard about it, he told her “It’s about time you’ve proven that you’re a real Phillips.”

 When Mackenzie was 19 she met a guy named Jeff Sessler.
-After 5 days of seeing eachother, they decided to get married.
+After 5 days of seeing each other, they decided to get married.
 Everyone around her warned her not to marry Jeff, saying that he was a terrible guy and a huge asshole.
-But the night before the wedding, she got a call from from her dad.
+But the night before the wedding, she got a call from her dad.
 She hadn’t spoken to him in months.

 John flew out to visit and got a hotel room just a few rooms down from Mackenzie and Jeff’s.
 Jeff went to bed and Mackenzie went over to visit John and Bob.
 Bob was also asleep, so Mackenzie and John pulled out their drugs and like, compared them and shared them.
 Mackenzie took some downers and passed out.